-Accordingly, this court concludes that the June 5, 2006 determinations of the ZBA to remand both the Plaintiff's boat landingpermit application and foundation/deek permit application to the Board are not supported by law because both Board determinations were final and beyond the authority of the ZBA to address in any way.
+Accordingly, this court concludes that the June 5, 2006 determinations of the ZBA to remand both the Plaintiff's permit application and foundation/deck permit application to the Board are not supported by law because both Board determinations were final and beyond the authority of the ZBA to address in any way.

 The entry shall be:

-The Plaintiff's appeal is sustained and the matter is remanded back to the Madawaska Planning Board with an order to issue the permits for a private permanent boat landing subject to DEP approval, and to approve for a foundation and deek as initially approved under the existing structure as set forth in its March 13, 2006 vote.
+The Plaintiff's appeal is sustained and the matter is remanded back to the Madawaska Planning Board with an order to issue the permits for a private permanent boat landing and for a foundation and deck as initially approved in its March 13, 2006 vote.